DiamondLightSource/cs-web-lib/performance/README.md

 	`./create_example_db.sh -n <number-of-screens>`
 	`./create_example_opi.sh -n <number-of-screens>`

 This will generate a set of screens each with unique PVs.
-Again, these will be generated in the public directory and can be accessed from: localhost:3000/performancePageXX.
+Again, these will be generated in the public/ directory and will need to be copied to the build/ directory to be available at: localhost:3000/performancePage0, localhost:3000/performancePage1, localhost:3000/performancePage2, ... etc.

 In order to update the plotting widget with array data, also run the `./caput_to_array.py` script with `-n` for the number of screens: